Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 ## Why you should know this?

 A frontend developer should have an understanding of CSS frameworks.
-There are lot to choose from they all have their pros and cons you should be able to get in and use any of these.
+There is a lot to choose from they all have their pros and cons you should be able to get in and use any of these.

 ## Learning Objectives